library(auk)

 snake_case

-) and correct data types to all variables in the eBird datasets. - Collapsing group checklist: eBird allows for group checklists, those shared by multiple users.
+) and correct data types to all variables in the eBird datasets. - Collapsing shared checklist: eBird allows sharing of checklists between observers part of the same birding event.
 These checklists lead to duplication or near duplication of records within the dataset and the function

 auk_unique()